 - Indoor and outdoor youth team sports (for those 21 years and younger) must return to physically distanced and non-contact play, such as modified training activities.1

-- Until midnight on February 5, 2021, traveling between regions to participate in athletic activities is not permitted.1
+- Until further notice, traveling between regions to participate in athletic activities is not permitted.1

 - Spectators are not permitted at any sports events.1